-(a) "Paid workers" includes wage and salary earners and self-employed persons in incorporated companies (the latter are included because they are considered employees of their own companies and thus, paid workers). (b) Self-employed persons with paid help are often grouped under the category "employers".
-Self-employed persons without paid help are classified as "own account" or "independent" workers.
+(a) "Paid workers" includes wage and salary earners and self-employed persons in incorporated companies (the latter are included because they are considered employees of their own companies and thus, paid workers).

+(b) Self-employed persons with paid help are often of persons without paid help are classified as "own a grouped u account" o inder the cat or "independ tegory "employers ent" workers. ".
+Self-employed